andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 in the code deploy scripts, dont need to stop and start pm2 because if watch is enabled, pm2 automatically restarts when there are changes made from code pipeline.

-to get ssl https certified, https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx
+to get ssl https certified, https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx dont even need to go to the aws certificate manager. just route 53.